 Publications and key findings

-Survey results from CESD’s labour market survey are scheduled for release in August 2016.
+Survey results from CESD’s labour market survey were published in August 2016.

 - Supporting Yangon University of Economics faculty and staff as the graduating students undertake research on the impacts of the minimum wage, 21 July 2016